SimonJankowski/SimonJankowski/README.md

-- 👋 Hi, I’m @SimonJankowski
+ Hi, I’m Simon,
-- 👀 I’m interested in fitness
-- 🌱 I’m currently learning React and Postgress, also polishing my skills in Node.js, express, EJS, Mongo, CSS
+ I’m currently learning React and Postgress, also polishing my skills in Node.js, express, EJS, Mongo, CSS I feel more confident on back-end, so if you are better on front-end, and cofident with UI design, hit me up! and let's create something cool together!
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 SimonJankowski/SimonJankowski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.